bitterjug/elm-wpc/readme.markdown

      additional previous entries will account for and then ask to scroll to that amount.

-- [ ] Now we have a bug where its fetching the same next batch more than once.
-Is there atomicity in scroll events?
-I should be able to set
+- [ ] Now we appear to have a bug where you can scroll quick down past the last `card-height` pixels and arrive at the bottom without being spotted by an `onScroll` event, and then it doesn't scroll.
+Not sure how to approach that as I need the target of the `onScroll` event to get the scroll top from.
+So its not so easy to get it with, say, a timer.

 - [ ] Do the same for Fetch Later as we have done for Fetch Earlier and make upward scrolling work.